TennisVisuals/universal-match-object/examples/pbp-validator/README.md

 ## PBP Validator

-Utilizes the "Universal Match Object" to analyze [point-by-point files](https://github.com/JeffSackmann/tennis_pointbypoint)
+Utilizes the "Universal Match Object" to analyze the validity of [point-by-point files](https://github.com/JeffSackmann/tennis_pointbypoint).

-Exports new .csv files containing only validated matches.
+- Exports new .csv files containing only validated matches.

+[PBP Analysis](https://github.com/TennisVisuals/universal-match-object/blob/master/examples/pbp-validator/PBP%20Analysis.md) provides an overview of the validation results for all files.

-According to Jeff, the original data was sourced from XML files provided by a 3rd party.
+According to [Jeff Sackmann](https://github.com/JeffSackmann), the original data was sourced from XML files provided by a 3rd party.
 Errors in the data were present in the source files.

 ### Configure
 Change into the package directory and install dependencies